monojit18/AKS-Arc/README-DataController.md

 > [!NOTE]
 >
-> Azure Arc will create a namespace on AKS cluster with this which can be used to track the progress of subsequent deployments
+> Azure Arc will create a namespace on AKS cluster with this which can be used to track the progress of subsequent deployments.

 ![arc-aks-dc-create-2](./Assets/arc-aks-dc-create-2.png)